BKlasmer/kmt_calculator/README.md

   ```bash
   foo@bar:~$ jupyter notebook
   ```
-- now, a new page in your browser will open where you can create and run Jupyter Notebooks with the module
+- A new page in your browser will open where you can create and run Jupyter Notebooks with the module

 ## Packaging